You've got to see it to believe it!

 BOOKINGS ESSENTIAL

-To get the very best experience,
+To enjoy the very best experience,

-so you get to see and do everything.
+so you can see and do everything.

-Whoppa, an Eclectus parrot who's full of fun and sometimes a bit cheeky.
+fun and sometimes a bit cheeky.
 Whoppa wants everyone to know who he is!
-He is a big star here at the Sanctuary.
+He is a big star

-Watch the videos of him counting, singing his own song and much more, plus a few bonus videos of his mates.
-Go>
+own song and much more, plus a few bonus

-Princess's story and video
+Princess' story and video

-Princess joined our family in 2002 she made the seventh member of the Alexandrine team at that time.
+Princess joined our family in 2002.
+She made the seventh member of the Alexandrine team at that time.

 It was at this time I started to train the Alexandrines to see how much they were willing to learn.
 Daily they amazed me with their love of learning and how they would show total interest in their lessons.